My blog posts likely contain affiliate links, including for the Amazon Associates program.

 How to Travel toWrangell-St. Elias

 Get excited: Wrangell-St. Elias National Park is accessible by car!
-Most people make the drive from Anchorage to visit Wrangell-St. Elias or add it as a stop onto an Alaskan road trip.
+Most people make the drive from Anchorage to visit Wrangell-St. Elias or add it as a stop on your Alaskan road trip itinerary.
 It’s certainly not a day trip – it takes 4.5 hours to drive from Anchorage to any access points for Wrangell-St. Elias, but it can be done in a 2-3 day trip.

 If you want to get into Wrangell-St. Elias, you’ll need to make an additional three-hour drive from Copper Center (the more accessible visitor center) to the town of McCarthy within the park.
 For this reason, budget yourself one day of travel on either side of how many days you have to spend in the park itself.